smart-life-tech/Mezzanine/readme.md

 ## 📘 Overview

 This system prevents forklifts from striking a mezzanine or overhead structure by continuously monitoring fork height using one or two HC-SR04 ultrasonic sensors.
-The sensors connect to an ESP32-C6 located at the mezzanine, which sends real-time distance data to a Raspberry Pi 5 over the network.
+The sensors connect to an ESP32-PoE (Olimex Ethernet module) located at the mezzanine, which sends real-time distance data to a Raspberry Pi 5 over the network.
 When the fork height crosses a defined threshold, the Pi triggers a loud warning through a USB audio interface, 12V amplifier, and horn speaker.

 The entire system is housed in a structured, well-laid-out control enclosure at the workbench, while the sensing hardware sits remotely at the mezzanine end via PoE.